 1. Appointment and Term of Office.
 All officers are appointed by the Executive Committee.
 The President will serve a two-year term as President Elect prior to the two-year term as President and followed by a two-year term as Past President.
-The Secretary and Treasurer each shall serve a single three-year term, and the Scientific Committee Chair shall serve a single two-year term.
+The Secretary shall serve a three-year term, the Scientific Committee Chair a two-year term, and the Treasurer a single three-year term.

 2. Duties.
 The officers shall perform those duties that are usual to their positions and that are assigned to them by the Executive Committee.
 In addition, the President shall act as Chair of the Executive Committee, the President-Elect shall act in place of the President when the President is not available, and the Treasurer shall serve as the chief financial officer of the association.

 3. Vacancies.
 If a vacancy occurs among the officers, the Executive Committee shall fill the position for the unexpired portion of the term, selecting from the current members of the Executive.

 4. Removal.
 An officer may be removed by a two-thirds vote of the Executive Committee.

 5. Compensation.
 Officers do not receive compensation for their services, but may be reimbursed for expenses pursuant to the procedures adopted by the Committee for that purpose.